VortrexFTW/v-essentials/README.md

 Assigns a random colour to each player.
 This will also show player colours on other resources that use it (`v-chat`, `v-nametags`, `v-scoreboard`, etc)

 ### v-runcode
-**Caution** - Adds commands to run code, available on both server and client.
-Allowing players to run server-side code in-game may pose a security risk.
+**Caution** - *Allowing players to run server-side code in-game may pose a security risk!*.
+Adds commands to run code, available on both server and client.
 I don't recommend leaving it running all the time, only when you need to use it.

+### v-sandbox
+Adds a lot of commands to spawn and manipulate elements in the game world.
+Includes spawning vehicles, peds, objects, and more.
+It also has commands to manipulate the game world, such as changing the weather, time, etc. Basically provides a sandbox environment to do whatever you want.

 ### v-scoreboard
 Adds a scoreboard/player-list, shown when holding the TAB key